awslabs/dynamodb-shell/README.md

 ```

 ### Rate Limiting

+*Note: Rate Limiting was added in DynamoDB Shell version 0.5.*

 DML operations like SELECT, INSERT, UPDATE, DELETE, UPSERT, and REPLACE can operate on a single item, or many items.
 When a SELECT has a where clause that targets many items, it is translated into a Query() or Scan() operation.
 An INSERT may be used to insert a single item, or many items.
 Each of these activities consumes a certain number of RCUs and WCUs.
 An operation that operates on many items is called a bulk operation.